-Instructor: P. Besbeas, I. Vrontos, Associate Professors, Department of Statistics
+Instructor: P. Besbeas, Associate Professor, E. Tsompanaki, EDIP, holding a PhD from the Department of Statistics

 Desired Learning Outcomes: Upon successful completion of the course students should be able to manage and import data to R, perform basic R operations, create and analyze simple functions in R.